-The simple stain can be used as a quick and easy way to determine cell shape, size and arrangements of bacteria.
+The simple stain can be used as a quick and easy way to determine the cell shape, size, and arrangements of bacteria.
 True to its name, the simple stain is a very simple staining procedure involving a single solution of stain.
 Any basic dye such as methylene blue, safranin, or crystal violet can be used to color the bacterial cells.

 These stains will readily give up a hydroxide ion or accept a hydrogen ion, which leaves the stain positively charged.
 Since the surface of most bacterial cells and cytoplasm is negatively charged, these positively charged stains adhere readily to the cell surface.
 After staining, bacterial cell morphology (shape and arrangements) can be appreciated.

 Preparation of a smear

 - Using a sterilized inoculating loop, transfer a loopful of liquid suspension containing bacteria to a slide (clean grease-free microscopic slide) or transfer an isolated colony from a culture plate to a slide with a water drop.

 - Disperse the bacteria on the loop in the drop of water on the slide and spread the drop over an area the size of a dime.
 It should be a thin, even smear.

 - Heat-fix the smear cautiously by passing the underside of the slide through the burner flame two or three times.
 It fixes the cell in the slide.
 Do not overheat the slide as it will distort the bacterial cells.

 - Cover the smear with methylene blue and allow the dye to remain in the smear for approximately one minute (Staining time is not critical here; somewhere between 30 seconds to 2 minutes should give you an acceptable stain, the longer you leave the dye in it, the darker will be the stain).